 - piloted aircraft in provincial raids: HO 193/55-67 and HO 193/73-81

 - V1 tracings to use with maps: HO 193/69-71

 - V2 long range rocket maps: HO 193/48-50

 - V2 tracings to use with maps: HO 193/72

-The printed catalogue available in the reading rooms at The National Archives gives more precise descriptions of the maps available than Discovery, our online catalogue provides.
+The printed catalogue available in the reading rooms at The National Archives gives more precise descriptions of the maps available than Discovery, our catalogue provides.
 A key to the London map sheet numbering is also available in the reading rooms.